-Figure 3.3 details the estimation performance summary of the model, in terms of fits to the data and posterior predictive performance - basically how well does the probability model predict the data postestimation.
+Figure 3.3 summarises the estimation performance summary of the model, in terms of fits to the data and posterior predictive performance.
+In short, how well does the probability model predict the data post-estimation.
 For posterior predictive analyses the Bayesian p-value is the probability with which the predicted discrepancy statistic ("closeness" of the simulated data to the deterministic prediction) is greater than the observed one ("closeness" of the actual data to the deterministic prediction).
 In this work, as in previous analyses [3], a non-parametric approach is taken with the median absolute deviation used as the discrepancy statistic.
 Ideally, one would like Bayesian p-values as close to 0.5 as possible, with values outside the range of 0.05-0.95 suggesting something systemically wrong with the model.

-From Figure 3.3 clearly both data sets are fitted well, with the fits to the CPUE data notably smoother than the raw data without missing the trends.
-In terms of posterior predictive performance the Bayesian p-values for the scientific aerial survey and CPUE data of 0.42 and 0.57, respectively, also attest to the observation that the data are also being well explained by the model.
+Figure 3.3 clearly demonstrates that both data sets are fitted well, with the fits to the CPUE data notably smoother than the raw data without missing the trends.
+The very high survey years in 2014 and 2016 are under-estimated by the model, but are still within the 95% predictive interval.
+In terms of posterior predictive performance the Bayesian p-values for the scientific aerial survey and CPUE data of 0.37 and 0.64, respectively, also indicate that the data are also being fairly well explained by the model.